About Manna Café Ministries and Kenny York

 Since 2013, we have distributed over 1 million pounds of food annually.
 In 2018, we distributed 2 million pounds of food, and in 2022, we exceeded 2.5 million pounds.

-What types of things happen at the Manna Village?
+What types of things happen at Manna Café?

-The Manna Village has seen many areas of growth and now includes three on-site caseworkers; shower facilities; an on-site emergency warming center for the homeless; a culinary internship program; and distribution of not only food but also diapers, clothing, shoes, tents, sleeping bags, household items, and hygiene products.
+Manna Café has seen many areas of growth and now includes three on-site caseworkers; shower facilities; an on-site emergency warming center for the homeless; a culinary internship program; and distribution of not only food but also diapers, clothing, shoes, tents, sleeping bags, household items, and hygiene products.

 How many people are on Manna’s staff?